Maryland Weather: Baltimore Issues 'Code Red' Alert, Wednesday Forecasted To Be Hottest Day Of The Week

 The Maryland Department of Health also released a few tips on how to avoid any heat-related illnesses.

 Remember to check on family and friends who may have a hard time coping with the high temperatures.
-Information on cooling centers can be found here: https://health.baltimorecity.gov/coderedinfo.MORE NEWS: Baltimore Civil Rights Attorney Billy Murphy Says Lawsuit Likely Against Ocean City After Violent Teen Vaping Arrests on Boardwalk
+Information on cooling centers can be found here: https://health.baltimorecity.gov/coderedinfo.MORE NEWS: House Poised To Launch New Probe Of Jan.
+6 Insurrection

 Stay up-to-date with the latest forecast by downloading the WJZ weather app.